PickertJoe/Class-Notes-Crack/CE_576/Design_project_notes.md

 ### Information Provided
 * Data on Kaw River Treatment plant estimated WW flows and composition
 * Data on Farmland water volumes and compositions
-* Biowin model of something else...
+* Biowin model of the Kaw River WWTTP secondary treatment process developed by Roopa Matole in 2013

 ## Project Deliverables
 1. Written report